anjalief/ga_mithril/README.md

 JOAD tracker, written in mithril

-REQUIREMENTS:
+REQUIREMENTS FOR DEPLOY:
 npm (Node.js)
+serverless
+awscli ("brew install awscli")

+REQUIREMENTS FOR RUN:
 Python 2.7

 DEPLOY INSTRUCTIONS (If you are deploying from scratch):
 Back end:
     - Set up user pool
     - cd into ./lambdas
+    - set user_pool_id in serverless.yml
     - run "serverless deploy" to deploy all lambda functions.
-This also create the API Gateway
+This also create the API Gateway Front end:
-    - In the API Gateway, go to "Authorizers" --> Create authorizer using your user pool
-    - Add User pool authorizer as an authorizer to all lambdas Front end:
-    - Update ./static/Model/Config file with User Pool ID, URLs, etc from back end deploy
+    - Update ./static/Model/Config file with User Pool ID and URLS from back end deploy
     - recompile the javascript
             - from the home directory (ga_mithril) run "npm build"
-    - the files in deploy_to_S3 must be uploaded to the AWS bucket (they are symlinks)
+    - create S3 bucket and enable static web hosting
+    - cd into "deploy_to_S3"
+           - run "aws s3 sync . s3://mybucket --acl public-read" to upload files to S3 bucket

+TO RE-DEPLOY:
+   - all the lambdas can be reployed with "serverless deploy"
+   - deploy a single function with "serverless deploy function --function myfunction"
+   - reploy front end with "aws s3 sync . s3://mybucket --acl public-read"